Street lighting improvements

 We’re providing new energy efficient light emitting diode (LED) lighting across the city.

 In 2017 we began a three year project to replace more than 18,000 lighting points in Brighton, Hove and Portslade.
-The upgraded lights will eventually save the council around £200,000 a year in energy savings.
+The upgraded lights will eventually save the council around £500,000 a year in energy savings.
+All the replacement lanterns are manufactured using up to 85% recycled materials.

 Benefits of LED lighting